-- National Museum of African American History and Culture honestly deserves it's own standalone section if not a whole post.
+National Museum of African American History and Culture honestly deserves it's own standalone section if not a whole post.
 This is an impressive, immersive and ever-evolving account of Black culture in America that doesn't shy away from any part of the truth of our history here.
 It is both wrenching and validating.
-Last time I went, it was pretty easy to get a pass as a walkup visitor.
-Right now, they are only open to those timed-entry passes, which are free and must be acquired in advance.
-Click here for how to visit the National Museum of African American History and Culture in 2021.

-- National Museum of African Art showcases art that honors and/or originates from The Continent with exhibitions centered around specific time periods, materials gender representation, and perspectives, from ancient to contemporary.
-They're officially reopened since their pandemic closure and you can view in-person and online exhibitions here.
+National Museum of African Art showcases art that honors and/or originates from The Continent with exhibitions centered around specific time periods, materials gender representation, and perspectives, from ancient to contemporary.
+They're officially reopened since their pandemic closure and you can review in-person and online exhibition options here.

 This list of DC memorials, museums, and monuments is based on my personal visits and certainly not exhaustive.
 There are many many more to check out.
-Click here for a full directory.
+Check out the full directory of monuments in DC.